mdmorrowFHSU/INF653FinalProjMorrow/README.md

 I suggest completing his [8 hour JavaScript course tutorial video](https://youtu.be/EfAl9bwzVZk) if you are new to Javascript.

 Hopefully deploying my project this way will actually make it work on the testing site for submission?
 Lets see!!

+Final Submission Copy - needed to add this, I have a few copys made with various changes for comparing what did and did not work.